-The changed standards that came info effect in 2020 have not had any significant effect on the Group.
+The changed standards that came info effect in 2022 have not had any significant effect on the Group.
 These new standards and interpretation statements are not expected to have a material impact on the consolidated financial statements in current or future periods.
+New and amended IFRSs with future application adopted by the IASB are not expected to have any significant effect on the Group's financial statements.